+The frequency component typically is less than 2 mA/MHz, with OE at VIH.

+3. Icc active while Embedded Algorithm (program or erase) is in progress.

+5. For CMOS mode only, $Icc_3 = 200\mu A$ max at extended temperatures (> +85°C)

-- 1. The lcc current listed includes both the DC operation current and the frequency dependent component (at 6 MHz).
-The frequency component typically is less than 2 mA/MHz, with OE at Viн. - 2.
-Maximum Icc specifications are tested with VCC = VCC max. - 3.
-Icc active while Embedded Algorithm (program or erase) is in progress. - 4.
-Not 100% tested. - 5.
-For CMOS mode only, Icc3 = 20μ A max at extended temperatures (> +85°C). - 6.
-RESET is not available on A290011.
+1. The lcc current listed includes both the DC operation current and the frequency dependent component (at 6 MHz).

+2. Maximum Icc specifications are tested with VCC = VCC max.